How to make a beautiful DIY magnolia leaf garland to hang in your home for the Christmas holiday.

 Are you ready for Christmas yet?
-I have to confess that all of my decor is up and my first craft is complete, a magnolia leaf garland that I made for our big kitchen window.
+I have to confess that all of my decor is up and my first handmade Christmas decor is complete.
+I made a fresh magnolia leaf garland for our big kitchen window.

-This year I wanted to use a garland again but I wanted to try magnolia leaves.
-I've used them in my decor before and they always dry beautifully, so you can keep them a bit longer.
+This year I wanted window garland again but I wanted to try using fresh magnolia leaves.
+I've used them in my decor before and they always dry beautifully so you can keep them a bit longer.

 Not giving up on my plan (because those words aren't in my vocabulary), I started looking into making my own.
-I don't have a magnolia tree in my yard, and I don’t know anyone who does, so I bought a box on Etsy (affiliate link).
+I don't have a magnolia tree in my yard but I do have plenty of neighbors that have them and they were very generous.

-I've never done this kind of craft before but figured out a plan and, as soon as they arrived, the hubs and I set to work wrapping 350 magnolia leaves.
+I've never done this kind of craft before but figured out a plan and, as soon as they were picked, the hubs and I set to work wrapping the magnolia leaves.

 I didn't wear gloves to do this but I recommend them, if you can.
 The floral wire really did a number on my fingers.

 A little tip about the natural covered craft wire I used.
 Hubs wanted me to use cotton string we already had but, with that big expanse and the weight of the leaves, it probably would have stretched and drooped.
 I thought it would be wiser to use the covered wire and I was really glad that we did.
-It was inexpensive and easy to use.
-There’s no worry about it drooping either.
+It was really easy to use and there's no worry about it drooping.